Robert Garran: Honours

 Garran was first knighted in 1917, and was appointed as a Knight Commander of the Order of St Michael and St George (KCMG) in 1920.
 He was knighted a third time in 1937 when he was made a Knight Grand Cross of the Order of St Michael and St George (GCMG).

 Shortly after the establishment of the ANU in 1946, Garran became its first graduate when he was awarded an honorary doctorate of laws.
 He had already been awarded such an honorary doctorate from the University of Melbourne in 1937 and later receiving one from his alma mater, the University of Sydney in 1952.

 Memorials

 Garran's influence on Canberra is remembered by the naming of the suburb of Garran, Australian Capital Territory, established in 1966, after him.
 Garran's link with ANU is remembered by the naming of a chair in the university's School of Law, by the naming of the hall of residence Burton & Garran Hall, and by the naming of Garran house at Canberra Grammar School for his work with that school.
 The Garran oration, established to honour his memory, has been given yearly since 1959.

-In 1983, the former Patent Office building – then occupied by the Federal Attorney General's Department – was renamed Robert Garran Offices.
-It was renamed the Robert Marsden Hope Building in 2011.
+In 1983, the former Patent Office building, located at 2 National Circuit and occupied by the Federal Attorney General's Department, was renamed Robert Garran Offices.
+2 National Circuit was renamed the Robert Marsden Hope Building in 2011, while an adjacent property at 3-5 National Circuit was subsequently renamed to the Robert Garran Offices.